MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/powerapps-control-framework-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Use the **PowerApps Control Framework (PCF)** to create custom controls to provide enhanced experience for people to view and work with data in forms, views, and dashboards.
+Use the **PowerApps Control Framework (PCF)** to create custom controls in Model-driven apps to provide enhanced user experience for people to view and work with data in forms, views, and dashboards.
 For example:

 - Replace a field that displays a numeric text value with a `dial` or `slider` control.
 - Transform a list into an entirely different visual experience bound to the data set like a `Calendar` or `Map`.